Ex-US envoy: US groups need to stop interfering in Canada | Politics

 Ex-US envoy: US groups need to stop interfering in Canada

-A former U.S. ambassador to Canada said Saturday groups in the U.S. need to cease interfering in what many call an occupation in Canadas capital as protesters opposed to vaccine mandates and COVID-19 restrictions held rallies in cities across the country in a show of solidarity with a week-long demonstration in Ottawa.Under no circumstances should any group in the USA fund disruptive activities in Canada.
+A former US ambassador to Canada said groups in the US need to cease interfering in what many call an occupation in Canadas capital as protesters opposed to vaccine mandates and COVID-19 restrictions held rallies in cities across the country in a show of solidarity with a week-long demonstration in Ottawa.Under no circumstances should any group in the USA fund disruptive activities in Canada.

 - Country: